 Issues associated with the sediment archive domain can further cloud IFA-derived SST distributions.
-Specifically, systematic bioturbation of deep-sea sediment archives means that individual foraminifera with vastly different ages are mixed into single discrete-depth sediment intervals, which is a particular challenge in the current state-of-the-art in IFA, which still relies on the 'average age' of a particular sediment interval (i.e. it is not yet feasible to decouple single planktonic foraminifera from their discrete depth by systematically dating individual specimens).
-This practical limitation in turn places an interpretive constraint upon IFA; when foraminifera from vastly different long-term climate states (i.e. multi-millennial) are mixed into the same sediment interval, the IFA-derived SST variability reconstructed from that sediment interval cannot be exclusively assigned to decadal or centennial changes in inter-annual and intra-annual SST variability (Killingley et al., 1981).
+Specifically, systematic bioturbation of deep-sea sediment archives means that individual foraminifera with vastly different ages are mixed into single discrete-depth sediment intervals, which is a particular challenge in the current state of the art in IFA, which still relies on the average age of a particular sediment interval (i.e. it is not yet feasible to decouple single planktonic foraminifera from their discrete depth by systematically dating individual specimens).
+This practical limitation in turn places an interpretive constraint upon IFA; when foraminifera from vastly different long-term climate states (i.e. multimillennial) are mixed into the same sediment interval, the IFA-derived SST variability reconstructed from that sediment interval cannot be exclusively assigned to decadal or centennial changes in interannual and intra-annual SST variability (Killingley et al., 1981).
 For these reasons, it is important to understand the age distribution of foraminifera contained within a discrete-depth sediment interval.
-For example, it is often assumed that a sediment archive with a sediment accumulation rate (SAR) of, e.g., 5 cm ka-1 will have a temporal resolution of 1000/5 = 200 yr cm-1.
-This assumption is deceptively supported by the observation that the mean age of such a sediment archive increases by ~200 yr every cm.
-However, downcore increase of discrete-depth mean age is not the same concept as discrete-depth age variance.
-The distribution of the age contained within a single centimetre of sediment core is governed not only by the SAR, but also by the bioturbation depth (BD), the uppermost depth of the sediment within which bottom-dwelling organisms actively mix the sediment.
-Following established understanding of bioturbation processes (Berger and Heath, 1968; Pisias, 1983; Schiffelbein, 1984), the 1σ age value for a single cm of sediment core can be approximated, in the example of a 5 cm ka-1 sediment core with a representative BD of 10 cm (Trauth et al., 1997; Boudreau, 1998), as $10/5 \times 1000 = 2000$ yr.
+For example, it is often assumed that a sediment archive with a sediment accumulation rate (SAR) of, e.g. $5 \text{ cm kyr}^{-1}$ will have a temporal resolution of $1000/5 = 200 \text{ yr cm}^{-1}$ .
+This assumption is deceptively supported by the observation that the mean age of such a sediment archive increases by $\sim 200 \,\mathrm{yr}\,\mathrm{cm}^{-1}$ .
+However, downcore increase of discretedepth mean age is not the same concept as discrete-depth age variance.
+The distribution of the age contained within a single centimetre of sediment core is governed not only by the SAR, but also by the bioturbation depth (BD), the uppermost depth of the sediment within which bottom dwelling organisms actively mix the sediment.
+Following established understanding of bioturbation processes (Berger and Heath, 1968; Pisias, 1983; Schiffelbein, 1984), the $1\sigma$ age value for a single cm of sediment core can be approximated, in the example of a $5 \text{ cm kyr}^{-1}$ sediment core with a representative BD of 10 cm (Boudreau, 1998), as $10/5 \times 1000 = 2000$ years.
 In idealised conditions, the corresponding shape of the age distribution for a discrete-depth interval of sediment core will be characterised by an exponential distribution with long tail towards older ages.
-The average age of the sediment at the top of the sediment archive will also be similar to the 1σ age value, as exhibited in 14C dates of deep-sea core tops which support a BD of between 5 and 10 cm (Trauth et al., 1997; Henderiks et al., 2002), including for the Pacific (Peng et al., 1979; White et al., 2018).
-It is additionally important to consider the shape of this distribution when comparing IFA-derived SST from an interval of sediment core (subsampled from a population with a exponential age distribution with a long tail towards older ages) to observational or model SST from specific periods of climate history (i.e. a uniform interval of time).
+The average age of the sediment at the top of the sediment archive will also be similar to the $1\sigma$ age value, as exhibited in C dates of deep-sea core tops which support a BD of between 5 and 10 cm (Trauth et al., 1997; Henderiks et al., 2002), including for the Pacific (Peng et al., 1979; White et al., 2018).
+It is additionally important to consider the shape of this distribution when comparing IFAderived SST from an interval of sediment core (subsampled from a population with a exponential age distribution with a long tail towards older ages) to observational or model SST from specific periods of climate history (i.e. a uniform interval of time).